 - Julius Caesar (2003) - Lucius Cornelius Sulla

-- Fake Nationality: His English drama school training saw him playing quite a few Britons (like a Yorkshireman in This Sporting Life, Historical Domain Characters like King Arthur & Oliver Cromwell & Richard I, and the appropriately-named English Bob in Unforgiven) with the occasional American or non-British Commonwealther (like an Australian air force pilot in The Guns of Navarone)
+- Fake Nationality: His English drama school training saw him playing quite a few Britons (Historical Domain Characters like King Arthur & Oliver Cromwell & Richard I, a Yorkshire rugby player in This Sporting Life, and the appropriately-named English Bob in Unforgiven) with the occasional American or non-British Commonwealther (like an Australian air force pilot in The Guns of Navarone).